2017 Investment Outlook

 Kyle: You know, you look specifically, Brian, at something like employment, which improved for much of the year last year.
 You look at consumer thoughts about the future, and optimism really picked up at the end of last year.
 I think those are the kinds of things, as we look ahead to 2017, that are really going to start to build on themselves.
 Those really allow earnings to progress the way we hope that they’re going to progress, really allow stocks to continue to grow the way we expect them to continue to grow.

-Brian: I think it’s what you’re pointing out, that people were then allowed to focus on the things that really mattered, which interest rates, earnings.
+Brian: I think it’s what you’re pointing out, that people were then allowed to focus on the things that really mattered: interest rates, earnings.

 How did we react to interest rates going up at the end of year?
 And how resilient were we to many of the things that didn’t happen that we were fearful of?